wiserweb/swifft-example-getrange/README.md

 ## Swift and ObjectStore API access.

-This sample with connect to OpenStack Swift using a modified version of npm swifft (https://github.com/totherik/swifft) package.
+This sample demonstrates how to connect to OpenStack Swift using a modified version of npm swifft package.

 This sample provides an example usage of the getRange method.